Govind-techie/LeetCode/README.md

   The solution incrementally adds edges and uses Depth-First Search (DFS) to detect cycles.
 When a cycle is detected upon adding an edge, that edge is the redundant connection.
   Time complexity is **O(V + E)** per edge, where V is the number of vertices and E is the number of edges.*

-- **Problem 207: Course Schedule**
-  *Given the total number of courses and a list of prerequisite pairs, determine if it is possible to finish all courses.
-  The solution models the problem as a directed graph and uses Depth-First Search (DFS) to detect cycles.
-If a cycle is detected, it means there is a circular dependency and not all courses can be completed.
-  Time complexity is **O(V + E)**, where V is the number of courses and E is the number of prerequisite pairs.*

 - **Problem 785: Is Graph Bipartite?**
   *Given an undirected graph, determine if it is bipartite (i.e., its nodes can be colored with two colors such that no two adjacent nodes share the same color).